LmeSzinc/AzurLaneAutoScript/doc/How_to_update.md

 # How to Download repository through GIT

-* Like above, you need GIT installed and make sure it is installed in the same path as it is in the file `downloader.bat`.
+* Like above, you need GIT installed and make sure it is installed in the same path as it's in the file in the file `downloader.bat`.
 * If you already download `AzurLaneAutoScript-master.zip`, just extract and double-click in `downloader.bat`, then the repository will be cloned again, but now the .git folder will be created.
 * If you haven't downloaded the .zip, just download the `downloader.bat` file, create a folder where you want ALAS to be downloaded, put `downloader.bat` inside that folder and click.